cis241-f21/class-material/README.md

 ### Need Help?
 If you have questions, please ask!
 I'm here to help.
-I welcome students to just sign-on to the office hour zoom calls and use the time to work on their projects and listen to questions others might have.
+I welcome students to drop by office hours, either virtual or in-person, to work on their projects and listen to questions others might have (or chat about other CS topics, grad school, etc.)

 ### COVID
 While the goal for this semester is to be as normal as possilbe,